wal-g/wal-g/docs/Greenplum.md

 * When a backup is deleted, its ``SharedSize`` disappears with it, even if some of the files it uploaded are still being reused by newer backups.
 Those bytes then belong to no backup and the total drifts below the real size.
 This stays bounded as long as ``WALG_GP_AOSEG_DEDUPLICATION_AGE_LIMIT`` and ``WALG_GP_PAXFILE_DEDUPLICATION_AGE_LIMIT`` are comparable to how long backups are retained, since a file is then re-uploaded before its owning backup is deleted.
 Setting the age limits much higher than the retention period will make the totals drift low.
 * Objects no longer referenced by any backup are not counted either. ``delete garbage`` exists to remove them.

+Both deviations are limitations of the current implementation rather than of the journal format.
+A future version is expected to record an exact ``SharedSize`` per backup, making the sum over all backups match the size of the shared storage.

 ### ``backup-fetch``